Helium storage and conservation: Development of the helium industry

 In 1914, helium was mooted in Britain and the United States as a replacement for hydrogen in barrage balloons and aircraft.

 The first major development in helium production was the Helium Conservation Act of March 3, 1925.
 It established a production and sales program under the control of a centralized entity, the United States Bureau of Mines.
 Around this time, it was discovered that helium enabled divers to stay under water longer and ascend in a shorter time, presenting another application for helium.
-In reaction to depleting helium sources, the Helium Act of March 3, 1927 was established to prohibit the sale of helium to foreign countries and for non-governmental domestic use.
+In reaction to depleting helium sources, the Helium Act of March 3, 1927, was established to prohibit the sale of helium to foreign countries and for non-governmental domestic use.

-By 1937, a number of factors collided to move the United States government to revise its helium policy and create the Helium Act of September 1, 1937.
+By 1937, several factors collided to move the United States government to revise its helium policy and create the Helium Act of September 1, 1937.
 New uses for helium were appearing and the U.S. Army and Navy did not require anywhere near the national output.
 A final impetus was given by the Hindenburg disaster, which may have been prevented had the Germans had access to helium.
 The act authorized the sale of helium gas not needed by the U.S. government.
 This ultimately led to an expansion in helium usage in many scientific and commercial industries as the Bureau of Mines also supplied helium to private entities.
-The passage of this act also allowed non-hostile foreign governments to purchase helium for their own commercial use.
+The passage of this act also allowed non-hostile foreign governments to purchase helium for their commercial use.
 When Nazi Germany applied for 18 million cubic feet of helium for public airship travel, this sparked a debate in the U.S., leading to a refusal.

 Throughout the Second World War, government demand still significantly outweighed private use and the supply was sufficient to meet government needs (230 million cubic feet in 1942).
 By the end of the war, demand for helium had dropped precipitously and the operation of most production plants ceased.
 This led the Bureau of Mines to begin a helium conservation program in January 1945 by injecting surplus helium into the Cliffside Gas Field.